 Schedule: Availability during Call Center Hours, 10a - 3p daily.
 Multiple positions are available.
 Minimum of 3 hour shift required.

 GSA and WORK STUDY - University Recreation

 CMU's University Recreation department offers a variety of employment opportunities at the Student Activity Center.
 The SAC work environment prides itself on being not just a job, but also an experience.
 No matter what your academic focus, URec Student Staff gain valuable lifelong skills from their employment experiences at the SAC.
-With more than a million users and visitors coming into the SAC each year, student staff gets to work in a diverse environment and share a unique employment experience.
+With more than a million users and visitors coming into the SAC each year, student staff work in a diverse environment and share a unique employment experience.

 Duties Include: Meet students at school(s) during the classroom's regular reading and/or math time; read one-on-one with students using trained methods to instill confidence in the child's independent reading ability during reading time; and act as a general classroom assistant answering questions as needed and leading small group activities during math time.